 Assessing credibility, the Arbitrator rejected grievant's explanation that she was going to the car to call out from work.
 He noted that grievant was in full uniform, with a firearm, and did not immediately tell the Chief of her plan to call out.
 Had she intended to call out she would, he believed, have said so at the time.

 The arbitrator further noted that while grievant had no prior discipline related to alcohol use, her prior record did not help her situation.
 He observed:

 Progressive discipline is good employment relations practice, since it can correct bad performance and preserve a satisfactory employment relationship that benefits the employer and employee.
 Grievant has been progressively disciplined in the past.
 However, when an employee's misconduct is so severe that continued employment would undermine an employer's ability to function effectively, discharge is deemed appropriate.
 This is true even if the employee has received no similar discipline; and is unlikely to repeat the offense.
 Discharge serves the legitimate purpose of deterring other employees from engaging in such conduct.
 See e.g. Freemen United Coal Co., 82 LA 861, 866.

 Based on the totality of the circumstances, the Arbitrator determined that grievant's actions justified the township's decision and that the discharge was for just cause.

-The Sandusky Register links to Arbitrator Rogers' award in FOP Ohio Labor Council and Perkins Township here.
+Arbitrator Rogers' award in FOP Ohio Labor Council and Perkins Township can be found here.